cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 * [`VerifyPacketCommitment`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L205) checks if the proof added to a `MsgRecvPacket` submitted to the destination, points to a valid packet commitment on the source.
 * [`VerifyPacketAcknowledgement`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L250) checks if the proof added to a `MsgAcknowledgePacket` submitted to the source, points to a valid packet receipt commitment on the destination.
-* [`VerifyPacketReceiptAbsence`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L296): to check if the proof added to a `MsgTimeout` submitted to the source, proves that a packet receipt is absent at a height beyond the timeout height on the destination.
+* [`VerifyPacketReceiptAbsence`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L296) checks if the proof added to a `MsgTimeout` submitted to the source, proves that a packet receipt is absent at a height beyond the timeout height on the destination.

 All of the above rely on either `VerifyMembership` or `VerifyNonMembership` methods to prove either inclusion (also referred to as _existence_) or non-inclusion (_non-existence_) at a given commitment path.